bleaktwig/yuadrem-wiki/docs/kins/hume.md

 ### Distinctive Characteristics
 Irds are usually easy to recognize due to their size, which on average is about 175 centimeters.
 Their skin color varies greatly, but they are generally somewhat paler than gats.
 Their eye color is also assorted, also often less saturated than that of a gat.

-Qulbaba and dratl are rather slender, while the thulkraka are generally tall and broad.
+Kulbaba and dral are rather slender, while the thulk are generally tall and broad.
 Hair color is also a feature commonly used to determine the ethnicity of an ird.
-Thulkraka irds often have either blonde, black, or ginger hair.
-Then, the qulbaba have brown hair, usually in dark shades.
-Dratl irds have light brown or crimson hair, which tends to gray at an earlier age than other humes.
+Thulk irds often have either blonde, black, or ginger hair.
+Then, the kulbaba have brown hair, usually in dark shades.
+Dral irds have light brown or crimson hair, which tends to gray at an earlier age than other humes.

 ### Clothing
 Irds were said to have been cursed with feathers when they fled the War of Autumn.
 While today they don't grow feathers, a common feature in ird attire is the usage of plumage in their clothing.
 Before the Penance, the color of their clothes depended on their ethnicity.
 Now, colorful feathers are usually only used in traditional rituals, as most fear the effect the colors may have on their bodies.

-Thulkraka, who settled in cold climates, used to wear vermilion fabrics with complex patterns above many layers of fur.
+Thulk, who settled in cold climates, used to wear vermilion fabrics with complex patterns above many layers of fur.
 Nowadays, while their attires are lighter, they keep this color despite the change in environment.
-Dratl, used to the desert of [Zoedrem](../geography/westlands.md#zoedrem), wore simple cyan and mint clothing to cool them and give them speed.
-The qulbaba in contrast often kept the colorful patterns from their old traditions, recently adapted to fibers rather than feathers.
+Dral, used to the desert of [Zoedrem](../geography/westlands.md#zoedrem), wore simple cyan and mint clothing to cool them and give them speed.
+The kulbaba in contrast often kept the colorful patterns from their old traditions, recently adapted to fibers rather than feathers.

 ### Origins and History
 The first humes to renounce the War of Autumn and abandon Et were the irds.
 Persecuted by the god-tree fanatics, they fled far from the [Horned Shores](../geography/fractured_lands.md#horned-shores), and far away from the grasp of Et.
 This event is known as the [Ird Diaspora](../history.md#war-of-apring).
 While many different ethnicities came from this event, the main ones that remain after the Penance are three.
-In order of their number, the thulkraka, the qulbaba, and the dratl.
+In order of their number, the thulk, the kulbaba, and the dral.

-The thulkraka migrated to the northernmost regions of Yuadrem, establishing the old nation of Krudzal around the north pole.
+The thulk migrated to the northernmost regions of Yuadrem, establishing the old nation of Krudzal around the north pole.
 Here, they were the first to develop ironworking, with which they built imposing sailing ships with iron hulls.
 Krudzalites used these vessels to claim many territories in the continent, later forming many independent states such as Gronselar<!-- TODO.
 Link. --> and Kaldrathal, among others.

-The qulbaba were the second to emigrate, and settled on the tropical islands of the [Qul Archipelago](../geography/westlands.md#qul-archipelago).
+The kulbaba were the second to emigrate, and settled on the tropical islands of the [Qul Archipelago](../geography/westlands.md#qul-archipelago).
 Here they separated into a myriad of chiefdoms, claiming the islands and many nearby territories.
 While they never achieved complete cooperation between chiefs, they became known as the Jenkash Empire<!-- TODO.
 Link. --> at their maximum expansion.

 <!-- TODO.
 Update this. -->
-Inside the Fesh Peninsula, thulkraka from Gronselar conquered the easternmost peninsula, establishing their nation in territories claimed from Ushpavam<!-- TODO.
+Inside the Fesh Peninsula, thulk from Gronselar conquered the easternmost peninsula, establishing their nation in territories claimed from Ushpavam<!-- TODO.
 Link. -->.
-Some qulbaba from the Dentralin Chiefdom<!-- TODO.
+Some kulbaba from the Dentralin Chiefdom<!-- TODO.
 Link. --> also  settled the region, becoming part of the Sumi of Fremit<!-- TODO.
 Link. --> and establishing temples in the Saefel Canyon<!-- TODO.
 Link. -->.

-The dratl were the last to leave the grasp of Et.
+The dral were the last to leave the grasp of Et.
 They migrated to the desert of Zoedrem, also separating into chiefdoms.
 Not many of them remain, but some did enter the Fesh Peninsula traveling together with the bughna.

 ### Traditions and Religion
 **Competitions.**
 Competitions are very common to irds, and are the preferred way to settle disagreements.
 They are usually as public as possible, and are often encouraged and celebrated by others.
 These matches can involve anything the participants deem necessary.
 If they are expected to lead to physical injury or death, the chief is to be informed beforehand, and they must either bear witness or anoint someone to do so.
-Dratl competitions are particularly ferocious, and they often involve combat or violence.
+Dral competitions are particularly ferocious, and they often involve combat or violence.

 **Promise of Allegiance.**
 As long as both people are willing, anyone can make a public promise of allegiance to another.
 The person making the vow is called the First, while the other is the Second.
 In this commitment, the First promises to fight and obey any command of the Second.
 In exchange, the Second must always be fair to the First, and provide home, food, and water to them.